Cloud Insight FAQ

 }

-4. Check the data collected in Cloud Insight
+4. View the data collected in Cloud Insight.

-Like this, you can check Custom Metric data transferred to Cloud Insight when creating a Dashboard Widget or Event Rule or Template on the Cloud Insight console.
+You can check Custom Metric data transferred to Cloud Insight when creating a Dashboard Widget, Event Rule, or Template in the Cloud Insight console.

 Q. What is agent_status metric?

-A. The agent_status metric is a metric that can monitor the status of the Cloud Insight Agent.
+A. An agent_status metric is a metric that can monitor the status of Cloud Insight Agent.

-The conditions for the agent_status metric are as below.
+The conditions for the agent_status metric are as follows:

-• 1: when data are not collected for three minutes but the ping check succeeds
+• 1: When data is not collected for 3 minutes but the ping check succeeds.

-• 2: when data are not collected for three minutes and the ping check fails
+• 2: When data is not collected for 3 minutes and the ping check fails.

 The agent_status values are processed as branches rather than consecutively.
 If the server is stopped while the agent is normal, the agent_status value will change from 0 to 2 rather than from 0 through 1 to 2.

-A. To use the Plugin feature, you must set up monitoring for specific files, processes, or ports through API first.
+A. To use the Plugin feature, you must set up monitoring for specific files, processes, or ports through APIs first.

 Plugin (File/Process/Port) Metric is Extended and requires detailed monitoring settings of the server.